weeyin83/Presentations/2022/awscloudformation/readme.md

 📄 You can find the AWS CloudFormation templates that I walked through [here](https://github.com/weeyin83/Presentations/tree/main/2022/awscloudformation/templates)

-🐙 If you want to see the deployment process within Octopus Deploy, you can do so [here](https://webinar.octopus.app/app#/Spaces-322/).
+🐙 If you want to see the runbook process within Octopus Deploy, you can do so [here](https://webinar.octopus.app/app#/Spaces-322/).
 You will have read access to this environment to browse around.

 ## Octopus Deploy 🐙